SidetrekAI/sidetrek/README.md

 sidetrek init
 ```

-It will ask you to select the Python version, enter the project name, and select the data stack.
+It will ask you to select the Python version, project name, and data stack.
 Currently, we only have one data stack available made up of the following open-source tools:

 - **Dagster** for orchestration
 - **Meltano** for data ingestion